michaelskyba/BlueRaven/README.md

 3. Navigate to the `firefox` folder inside BlueRaven
 4. Select `manifest.json` from the Firefox folder
 5. The BlueRaven icon will appear in your toolbar
-6. Note: Firefox requires reloading the extension each time you restart the browser

 ## 💡 Usage
 1. Click the BlueRaven icon in your browser toolbar
 2. Toggle features on/off as desired
 3. Changes apply instantly - no refresh needed!

-## 🛠️ Contributing

-Found a bug or have a feature request?
-Open an issue or submit a PR!

-## 📜 License

-MIT License - Feel free to modify and share!

 ---